luciferreeves/backslash-maps/README.md

 ## Prerequisites:

 - NodeJS with NPM.
 Check your version of NodeJS by running `node -v` in a terminal.
-- A PC running macOS or Windows (For release build)
+- A PC running macOS or Linux (For release build).
+- Can be started live on Windows

 ## How to start: